On the correspondence between thermodynamics and inference: Results

-The normal model is representative of the large sample-size-limit of a regular Bayesian model of dimension $K$ (i.e. the Bernstein-von Mises theorem \cite{bernstein1927theory,lecam1953some,ghosh2012stability}).
-For generality, we also study the large-sample-size limit of a singular model of dimension $K$.
-Models are \textit{singular} when parameters are \textit{structurally unidentifiable} \cite{watanabe2009}:
+In the context of statistics, we will compare and contrast two classes of models: \textit{regular} and \textit{singular}.
+Models are called \textit{singular} when parameters are \textit{structurally unidentifiable}, defined as the absence of a one-to-one map between the space of candidate distribution functions ($q$) and the parameter manifold.
+In other words there exists some parameter ${\bm \theta}_1$ such that

-where the unidentifiability cannot be removed by coordinate transformation.
-A regular model is the special case where all parameters are identifiable, the parameter manifold is continuous, and the Fisher information matrix (defined in Eqn.~ \ref{fisherMat}) is positive definite.
-Using exact asymptotic results for singular models \cite{watanabe2009}, the thermodynamic quantities for each model and limit are shown in Tab.~\ref{tab:results}.
+A model is singular when the unidentifiability cannot be removed by re-parameterization \cite{watanabe2009}.
+In this case, the Fisher Information Matrix (Eq.~\ref{fisherMat}) contains at least one zero eigenvalue at ${\bm \theta}_1$ \cite{watanabe2009}.
+In contrast, in a \textit{regular model}, all parameters are identifiable, the parameter manifold is continuous, and the Fisher information matrix is therefore positive definite in a suitable parameter coordinate system.